 “A decent mat makes the world of difference, and making your experience more enjoyable will increase your motivation to stick at it.”
 (Lee, Longest Streak—413 days)

-The length of your mat is crucially important.
+The correct length of your mat is vital.
 Regular mats are 68” long which will be too short if you’re over 5’8” or 170 cm.
-If you’re squeezing yourself onto a shorter mat (or a fitness mat), it’s likely that you’re compromising your alignment.
+If you’re squeezing yourself onto a shorter mat (or a fitness mat), you’re likely to be compromising your alignment.

 Props and other equipment